 Table 1.
-Yields of 67Cu per 50 kW beam in thick 71Ga and natural gallium targets calculated using FLUKA
+Yields of 67Cu at 50 kW beam power in 10 radiation length 71Ga and natural gallium targets calculated using FLUKA

-A few weeks ago, we had a beam time opportunity at CEBAF injector to test 67Cu at higher energy (18,5 MeV). to

-Gallium and zinc samples were irradiated using 18.5 MeV electron beam in CEBAF’s 4D line.
-Since 67Ga decay produces photons with energies identical to those produced in 67Cu, 18.5 MeV electron energy was selected to stay below the 69Ga(, 2n)67Ga reaction.
-Irradiation parameters are presented in Table 1.
+A few weeks ago, another beam time opportunity at CEBAF injector arose for a test.
+We requested and were given electron beam to irradiate both Ga and Zn samples.
+18.5 MeV electron energy was selected to stay below the 69Ga(, 2n)67Ga reaction.
+Irradiation parameters are presented in Table 2.